Surgery on Anosov flows using bi-contact geometry: Introduction

 \end{maintheorem}

-Goodman's operation consists in cutting an Anosov flow along a transverse annulus $C$ and gluing back the two sides of the cut adding a $(1,q)$-Dehn twist.
+Goodman's operation consists in cutting an Anosov flow along a transverse annulus $C$ in a neighborhood of a closed orbit and gluing back the two sides of the cut adding a $(1,q)$-Dehn twist.
 Goodman proved that such an annulus comes with a {\it preferred direction} in the sense that there is a sign of the twist that always produces hyperbolicity.
-For example, along an annulus with positive preferred direction a $(1,q)$-Goodman surgery produces an Anosov flow for every $q>0$.
-Note that \fullref{thm:1} is consistent with Goodman's condition.
+For example, along an annulus with positive preferred direction a $(1,q)$-Goodman surgery produces an Anosov flow for every integer $q>0$.

-For a fixed transverse annulus with positive preferred direction it is not known in general if a $(1,q)$-Goodman surgery with $q<0$ generates hyperbolicity. \fullref{thm:2} and \fullref{thm:2.1} allows us to study the Anosovity of the flows generated by surgeries performed in the direction opposite to the preferred one using tools from contact geometry. \\
+For a fixed transverse annulus with positive preferred direction it is not known in general if a $(1,q)$-Goodman surgery with $q<0$ integer generates hyperbolicity. \fullref{thm:2} and \fullref{thm:2.1} allows us to study the Anosovity of the flows generated by surgeries performed in the direction opposite to the preferred one using tools of contact geometry. \\

-Let $C$ be an embedded transverse annulus with positive preferred direction, centered on a Legendrian-transverse knot $K$.
+Let $C$ be an embedded transverse annulus with positive preferred direction centered on a Legendrian-transverse knot $K$ (non necessarily isotopic to a closed orbit).
 To a neighborhood $N$ of $C$ we associate a positive real number $k$ depending just on the behaviour of the contact structure $\xi_+$ on $\partial N$.
 This number can be interpreted as the {\it slope} of the {\it characteristic foliation} induced by $\xi_+$ on $\partial N$.
 For a volume preserving Anosov flow we have the following.

 \begin{maintheorem} Let $k>0$ be the slope of the characteristic foliation induced by $\xi_+$ on $\partial N$.
 For every $q>-k$ a $(1,q)$-Goodman surgery along $C$ produces an Anosov flow. \end{maintheorem}